-A rockfall involves fragments of rock breaking away from the cliff face, often due to freeze-thaw weathering.
+A rockfall involves rock fragments breaking away from the cliff face, often due to freeze-thaw weathering.

 The video below shows a series of rock falls above a landslide at Port Mulgrave, Yorkshire.

-Mudslides occur when saturated soil and weak rock flows down a slope.
+Mudslides occur when saturated soil and weak rock flow down a slope.
 These typically occur where cliffs are made up of boulder clay.

 The image below shows a mudslide at Mappleton, Holderness Coast.